North Dakota imposes a sales tax on retail sales. The sales tax is paid by the purchaser and collected by the seller.

 A remote seller is someone who makes retail sales of tangible personal property, services, or specified digital products into North Dakota, but does not have a physical presence in the state.
 A remote seller may make sales into North Dakota through a variety of ways including by phone, catalog, or internet.

 Remote sellers and remote marketplace facilitators that exceed a certain sales revenue level must charge North Dakota sales tax, including local option sales tax, the same as sellers with a physical presence.
-This law became effective on June 21, 2018, when the United State Supreme Court ruled in South Dakota v.
+This law became effective on June 21, 2018, when the United States Supreme Court ruled in South Dakota v.
 Wayfair that sellers can be required to collect sales taxes in states where the sellers do not have physical presence.

 Small Seller Exception

 Remote sellers with no physical presence in North Dakota are required to collect state and local sales tax on taxable sales made into North Dakota unless they qualify for the small seller exception.
 North Dakota law includes an exception for small sellers that requires sales tax collection by remote sellers ONLY IF their taxable sales into the state exceed $100,000 in the current or previous calendar year.
+Once the taxable sales exceed $100,000, a remote seller must obtain a permit and begin collecting tax on sales delivered during the following calendar year or beginning 60 days after the threshold is met, whichever is earlier.

 To register to collect and remit applicable sales and use tax in North Dakota ONLY, complete the online application on ND TAP.